dh4gan/taktent/README.md

 ==============================================
 [![DOI](https://zenodo.org/badge/157450057.svg)](https://zenodo.org/badge/latestdoi/157450057)

 This Python package allows the user to setup and run an agent-based simulation of a SETI survey.
 The package allows the creation of a population of observing and transmitting civilisations.
-Each transmitter and observer conducts their activities according to an input strategy.
+Each transmitter and observer conducts their activities (pointing and broadcasting) according to an input strategy.
 The success of observers and transmitters can then be recorded, and multiple simulations can be run for Monte Carlo Realisation.

 This package is therefore a flexible framework in which to simulate and test different SETI strategies, both as an Observer and as a Transmitter.
 It is primarily designed with radio SETI in mind, but is sufficiently flexible to simulate all forms of electromagnetic SETI, and potentially neutrino and gravitational wave SETI.